 But how do you put OKRs into practice?
 In this post, we’ll cover the answer to that question as well as the following:

-As Andy Grove, the inventor of OKRs himself explains in this grainy video from 1978, OKRs have two mechanisms: the objective and the key result(s).
+As Andy Grove, their inventor himself explains the meaning of OKRs in this grainy video from 1978, OKRs have two mechanisms: the objective and the key result(s).
 The objective is the direction.
 The key result is the milestone.

 You can think of “objectives” as what you want to achieve and “key results” as how you’re going to achieve that objective.
 Objectives are typically more high level so it’s not as important that they be objectively measurable.